American University in Bulgaria: Non-degree programs

-The university offers a number of trainings and courses.
-Most of the trainings are held in the AUBG Elieff Center for Education and Culture in Sofia.
+The university offers a number of training courses.
+Most of these are held in the AUBG Elieff Center for Education and Culture in Sofia.

 The Blagoevgrad-based English Language Institute offers English-language instruction at all levels and for all ages year-round.
-It is also a certified Internet-based TOEFL testing center.

 Tuition and scholarships

 AUBG offers spring and fall semester admission on a rolling basis.

 The university offers need- and merit-based aid to deserving students.
-Financial aid, various scholarships, and student assistant positions – the university makes sure that students get financial support while pursuing high-quality education.

 The AUBG Tchaprachikoff scholarship provides partial funding for tuition for up to two years for Bulgarian AUBG graduates who are admitted to a graduate program in any one of the top 20 national universities in the United States or to any one of the top 20 U.S. schools in the respective fields.

 Campus

 The Skaptopara campus in Blagoevgrad is home to the university undergraduate programs.
-It includes three residence halls; Balkanski Academic Center, which houses classrooms, computer labs, and offices; Panitza Library, the largest English-language library in Southeast Europe; and a unique Student Center.
+It includes three residence halls; Balkanski Academic Center, which houses classrooms, computer labs, and offices; Panitza Library, the largest English-language library in Southeast Europe; and the America for Bulgaria Students center.

-AUBG is the first institution in Bulgaria with an American style housing system.
-Undergraduate students live on campus as part of the university mission.

-The residence halls are a smoke-free environment and disability accessible.
-Activity areas include aerobic rooms, music practice rooms, multipurpose rooms, billiard and ping pong areas, several television lounges, outside decks, kitchens, and cafes.
-All of our residence halls are secured 24 hours with a security guard.
-There are common areas where students can either study or rest along with friends.
-If a student need anything, he/she can go to the reception desk and ask a Resident Assistant for help.
+The residence halls have aerobic rooms, music practice rooms, multipurpose rooms, billiard and ping pong areas, several television lounges, outside decks, kitchens, and cafes.

-John Dimitry Panitza, a Bulgarian philanthropist and AUBG founder, is the patron of Panitza Library.
-Through Panitza's efforts, the library developed into a modern center of learning and the largest English-language library in the region.
-Panitza Library's modern facilities are equipped with computers, Internet, audio-visual center, and supporting copying services.
-Access to electronic resources is organized through the library web portal.
+The Panitza Library is named for John Dimitry Panitza, a Bulgarian philanthropist and AUBG founder.
+Through Panitza's efforts, the library developed into the largest English-language library in the region.

 The Balkanski Academic Center bears the name of physicist Minko Balkanski The center was dedicated to Professor Balkanski and his family in 2010.

 Student life

-AUBG students can join a club, a student media, a sports team, or an activity such as theater, musical, AUBG Choir, debating, Model United Nations simulations, and public service.
+AUBG students can join clubs, student media, sports teams, and activities such as theatre, AUBG Choir, debating, Model United Nations simulations, and public service.

 Student government

-Established in 1991, the AUBG Student Government provides a venue for students to practice the tenets of democracy and make a difference in campus decisions.
-It is a directly elected representative body of the students at AUBG.
+Established in 1991, the AUBG Student Government is a directly elected representative body of the students at AUBG.
 The Student Government holds its sessions weekly.
 It has a yearly budget, which is allocated among the student clubs and organizations.